 I've been carving cheese for 20 years.
 I mostly carve live on location because people love to watch these crazy cheese sculptures—like my 200-pound alligator or 1,900-pound astronaut—get made.
 Most of the time, I carve in grocery stores where we do cheese promotions for Wisconsin and multiple state promotion boards, cheese distributors, and corporate groups.
 I travel all over the country to do my work, from Anchorage to the very tip of Maine and Seattle, to every state in between.
 I've carved at Disneyland, Disney World, and six out of the last nine Super Bowls.
 I set a Guinness World Record for the largest cheese sculpture at 925 pounds at the Wisconsin State Fair in 2011.

 I always liked to draw and do art as a kid.
 My whole family is very artsy.
 I went to school for commercial art—studying advertising graphics—and then worked for the American Dairy Association (ADA) of Wisconsin and Wisconsin Milk Marketing Board (WMMB) for many years as their art director.
 And I would hire people to carve cheese for us.
 I just loved seeing the sculptures come in.
-I was kind of jealous, and thought, I want to do that, but it never dawned on me to pursue carving cheese.
+I was kind of jealous, and thought, , but it never dawned on me to pursue carving cheese.

 I made my very first sculpture when I just started working for the ADA of Wisconsin.
 We did a slideshow on the art of cheesemaking and I was trying to figure out what I should do for the cover slide.
 So I thought, I'll do a woodcut in cheese.

 I carved the words "Art of Cheesemaking"—woodcut-style—in the cheese and that became part of the slideshow.
 I just thought a cheese woodcut was a good medium and clever idea to do.
 That was way back in 1981, and I really didn't think about cheese carving at all after that, so I didn't do another carving until many years later.